iamdhakrey/terminal-portfolio/README.md

 - **💾 Smart Caching** - GitHub data served from static files for optimal performance
 - **🏗️ Component-Based** - Modular Astro components for easy customization

+## 🚧 Development Status

+> **Note**: This Astro version is currently under active development.
+The **terminal command interface** and **blog features** are still being migrated from React to Astro.
+>
+> **For full functionality**, please use the [React branch](https://github.com/iamdhakrey/terminal-portfolio/tree/react) which has complete implementations of:
+> - Interactive terminal commands
+> - Full blog system with markdown processing
+> - All interactive features
+>
+> **Contributions Welcome!** 🎉 Pull requests are highly encouraged to help complete the Astro migration.
+Check out our [issues](https://github.com/iamdhakrey/terminal-portfolio/issues) or submit PRs to help bring these features to the Astro version.

 ## 🚀 Quick Start

 ### Prerequisites